jonathandannel/jonathandannel.com/content/posts/vim-modern-ide/index.md

 > Before setting yourself up for disappointment: Vim, as awesome as it is, isn't the be all end all of text editors and is not always a suitable replacement for an IDE.
 If, for example, you're developing huge enterprise Java applications with lots of build scripts or Android/iOS apps requiring tons platform specific plugins, it's probably not the right tool for the job.
 It works awesomely for me, though, and so I wanted to share my experience with you.

-Thanks for reading, and happy hacking :)
+Thanks for reading, and happy hacking! 🦝